This page tells you about hypnotherapy in people with cancer. There is information about

 As with many types of complementary therapy, one of the main reasons people with cancer use hypnotherapy is to help them relax and cope better with symptoms and treatment.
 Hypnotherapy can help people to feel more comfortable and in control of their situation.

 Some doctors and dentists have training in hypnotherapy.
-They may use this alongside conventional treatment.
+They may use this alongside conventional treatments such as chemotherapy or radiotherapy.

 For more information, look in our section about why people with cancer use complementary therapies.